Mavlishek/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Nathan Hughes is a PhD student at the University of York, as part of the Intelligent Games and Games Intelligence (IGGI) centre for doctoral training.
+His work focuses on how players make decisions in open world games, and what influences this process.
+He has experience with both qualitative and quantitative methods, including thematic analysis, content analysis, ANOVAs and factor analysis.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/NHCV2020.pdf" "newtab" >}}resumé{{< /staticref >}}.